About the Netherlands

 Amsterdam is served by ten stations which cater for local and intercity travel.
 Amsterdam Centraal is also an international railway station with regular services to destinations such as Austria, Belarus, Belgium, the Czech Republic, Denmark, France, Germany, Hungary, Poland, Russia and Switzerland.

-A high-speed train service between Amsterdam and London is due to open at the end of 2017.
+A high-speed train service between Amsterdam and London links the two cities in under 4 hours.

 Whitmill Trust Company Limited through its partnership with DMS (Netherlands) BV is able to offer the knowledge, experience and professionalism required to take full advantage of the benefits that the Netherlands can offer.